NadineSchuster/Basic-Api/ReadMe.md

-### Basic api structure
+### Basic api

-I used node.js with express.js to build a basic api structure.
+I used node.js with express.js to build a small api.
 You can get back some fruit emojis.